davidmytton/home/content/investments.md

 user."
 ---

-As the CEO of [Console](https://console.dev), a devtools focused newsletter, I'm interested in angel investing in any early-stage startups where developers are the primary user.
+I'm interested in angel investing in any early-stage startups where developers are the primary user.

-With an audience of >26k experienced developers, the most specific thing I bring is helping reach early users.
+With the [Console](https://console.dev) newsletter audience of >27k experienced developers, the most specific thing I bring is helping reach early users.
 I also have experience building early engineering teams and what is needed to build a good developer experience.

 ## What I invest in